 All warranties for the equipment, standard software and application software provided are included as part of the Works.

-All warranties are in the name of the specific Eskom site.

 The warranties and guarantee’s period commence from the installation date.

 Service and Maintenance during contract execution

 The Contractor provides service and maintenance support for the equipment and systems included in the Works.
 This includes the following tasks: